 With the summer cometh it’s time to pull out the grill.
 Of course, you’ll need to clean it before firing it up.
 Wire-bristle brushes may seem like the simplest way to clean your grill grates, but the unintended results can be pretty devastating if a bristle dislodges and someone swallows it.
 It’s actually a fairly common occurrence, but there are other ways to de-grime a grill when soap and water just won’t cut it.

 There are lots of grill-cleaning tools that don’t have wire bristles.
-The Char-Broil has nylon ones, for example.
+Char-Broil has nylon ones, for example.
 The Brushtec Double Helix calls itself a bristle-free brush; it’s made of twisted pieces of wire.
 The Woody Paddle is made of oak and coated with a food-safe mineral oil.
 There’s also the GrillStone cleaning block, which is similar to a pumice stone.
 GrillFloss is a stainless steel, hook-like device that you use to along each rod of the grate individually.
-You can even use a ball of aluminum foil that you hold with long-handled tongs.
+You can even use a ball of aluminum foil that you hold with long-handled tongs, according to Good Housekeeping.
 Some people even swear by onions.

 To help keep your grill from getting food stuck on it anew, use the tools to clean the grates when the grill is hot but before you start cooking.
 If you’re cooking something you know will stick to the grates, use a paper towel covered (but not dripping) with vegetable oil, held in long-handled tongs, and rub the bars.
 Serious Eats recommends cleaning before but not after cooking, because the layer of cooked-on gunk will help protect the grates from rust.
 That just means you have fire up the grill a few minutes early to get your cleaning in, but it’s definitely nice not to have one more after-dinner chore.